Last Updated on October 19, 2021

 Alternatives to Chlorine For Pools You Could Consider

-- 61% available bromine and 27% available chlorine
+- Available bromine is 61% and percent available chlorine is 27%.

 - Perfect for bromine floaters and automatic bromine feeders